Heart Surgery In Just 2 Weeks From Assessment

 - Minimal scarring – with keyhole surgery, patients experience minimal scarring – as small as 3 inches long where instruments are inserted.

 - Less pain overall – with the keyhole technique, wounds are often significantly smaller in comparison to open heart surgery and other techniques, and no bone healing is required.

 Eliminate bone infection – one of the risks with traditional surgery is infection of the breastbone.
 This risk is removed when keyhole heart surgery is performed between the ribs.

 How Much Does Private Keyhole Heart Surgery Cost?

 All private medical insurers recognise the work of the team at The Keyhole Heart Clinic and they will authorise your consultation with us quickly.
-If you are self-funding your operation, the average cost of keyhole heart surgery in London is around £30,000 depending upon the type of procedure required and your general health prior to surgery.
+If you are self-funding your operation, the average cost of keyhole heart surgery in London is from £35,000 depending upon the type of procedure required and your general health prior to surgery.
 Once you have been assessed, the team will provide you with a more accurate cost prior to your admission.

 I am Interested In Keyhole Surgery, Are You Able To Provide A Second Opinion?

 Yes, if you have received a recent diagnosis and have been advised heart surgery will be required, we are happy to provide a second opinion.
 We can provide this both in person at our clinic, or remotely if you prefer.